 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

 A competitive and expanding banking market offers significant opportunities for IT and banking equipment, software and technology providers.
-There are opportunities for telecommunication infrastructure such as satellites and ground stations, handheld devices, and also integration devices or enablers.
+There are opportunities for telecommunication infrastructure such as satellites and ground stations, handheld devices also integration devices or enablers.
 Telecommunications equipment and services and satellites remain excellent areas for American products and services, which have a comparative advantage technologically.

 As the Indonesian military expands its budget, there are opportunities for U.S. defense manufacturers to sell a range of military aircraft, vehicles, communications systems, spare parts, and maintenance services.
 Monitoring and protection of sea-borne traffic for both national security and fisheries enforcement presents new opportunities.

 Education and professional training, medical equipment and high-quality American agricultural commodities all retain their market edge even with premium prices.
 The U.S. has consistently been a desired destination for Indonesian students seeking to study overseas.
 Currently there are approximately 8,600 Indonesian students studying in the U.S.